 Have your heating and cooling (HVAC) system inspected by a licensed professional to make sure it is working properly.
-Detecting problems now can prevent your family from freezing when the system fails on the coldest day of the year and the service professionals are overbooked.
+Detecting problems now can prevent your family from shivering inside your home when the system fails on the coldest day of the year and the service professionals are overbooked.
 Also, make sure you regularly change the air filters to keep your HVAC system working properly throughout the year.

 10. Sump Pump

-Clean and check to see that your home's humidifier is in good condition and working well so that your family is comfortable in the dry, winter air.
+Check to see that your home's humidifier is clean, in good condition, and working well so that your family is comfortable in the dry, winter air.